 Renting in Newtown

 Newtown to us is a bit like the Shoreditch of Sydney.
-Take that comment VERY loosely as what we mean is it’s more of a hip area to live in.
+Take that comment VERY loosely as what we mean is it’s more of a trendy area to live in.
 Check out our guide for the 40 best things to do in Newtown to learn more about this area.

 Make sure you check out The Courthouse Hotel for it’s good beer garden and Earl’s Juke Joint (a Butcher’s shop turned secret bar).
-We also love Lentil As Anything, a pay what you want vegan restaurant.
-It’s brilliant if you’re low on cash and you get two courses plus copious amounts of chai.

 Watch our Newtown video below